The problems of fossil fuels

 New rules to control pollutants in emissions have led to cleaner, more efficient engines.
 But as the VW emissions scandal of 2015 (or ‘Dieselgate’) showed, in some cases, new and supposedly greener cars are actually only cleaner when undergoing test conditions.
 Wider analysis of vehicle emissions has shown that many cars from a range of manufacturers actually exceed emissions limits by a large margin when being driven in real life, rather than under test conditions.

 So it makes sense to look to alternatives to petrol and diesel powered vehicles.
 And fortunately, alternatives already exist in the form of all-electric and electric-petrol hybrid vehicles.
-About one in 200 of the new cars sold today are fully electric.
-There are around 90,000 of them on the UK’s roads today.
-It is predicted that by 2030, this will have increased dramatically to around one in 12.
+There are around 975,000 fully electric on the UK’s roads today.
+It is predicted that by 2030, this will have increased dramatically to 6.4 million.

 But all-electric cars run on big batteries and of course those batteries need charging.
 And whilst hybrids use batteries to provide some of the power, they still use a petrol engine to provide some, or in some cases most of the power to drive the car.
 So just exactly how clean are they as alternatives to petrol or diesel cars?